Zellic/solidity-parser/docs/source/getstarted/quickstart.rst

 The benefits of using an AST structure mean we can search through the entire code of each function easily and extract the data we want.

-Working with Nodes
+Working With Nodes
 ------------------

 SOLP lists the :py:mod:`AST1 <solidity_parser.ast.solnodes>` and :py:mod:`AST2 <solidity_parser.ast.solnodes2>` node
 definitions as Python dataclasses and provides convenience features to make the objects easier to work with.
-Some common ones are:
+Some common ones are the following.

 Parenting
 ^^^^^^^^^

-All nodes have a ``parent`` attribute that points to the logical parent of the node, i.e. where it's declared in the Solidity source code.
-The exact type of the parent differs depending on the node, for example
+All nodes have a ``parent`` attribute that points to the logical parent of the node (i.e., where it's declared in the Solidity source code).
+The exact type of the parent differs depending on the node.
+For example,

-* a FunctionDefinition can have a Contract, Interface, Library or FileDefinition parent depending on where it was declared
+* A ``FunctionDefinition`` can have a Contract, Interface, Library, or FileDefinition parent depending on where it was declared
-* an Expr can have a parent that is another Expr or a Stmt
+* An ``Expr`` can have a parent that is another ``Expr`` or a ``Stmt``.

 Equality by Value
 ^^^^^^^^^^^^^^^^^

 Despite storing location and parent information, two nodes representing the same data can be compared using the ``==`` operator, even when they are in different places in the AST.
 Here is a simple analysis that checks for functions that contain duplicated code.
-See how we can also check that the two functions are different(i.e. have a different names and signatures) but also check the ``code`` nodes in an intuitive way.
+See how we can check that the two functions are different (i.e., have a different names and signatures) but also check the ``code`` nodes in an intuitive way.

 .. code-block:: python